dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

   functions_framework.cloud_event(cloudevent_handler)
 ```

-## Deploy to GCP
+## Deploy to Cloud Function

-Run the following `gcloud artifacts repositories create` command in Cloud Shell to create a repository in the Artifact Registry named quickstart-repo in the same region as your Cloud SQL instance.
-Replace YOUR_PROJECT_ID with your project ID and YOUR_REGION_NAME with your region name.
+First, we create a repository in the Artifact Registry to host the Docker containers of our Cloud Function (see [documentation](https://cloud.google.com/sql/docs/postgres/connect-instance-cloud-functions)).

 ```shell
 gcloud artifacts repositories create rag-repo \